ardaberrun/ardaberrun/README.md

 ### console.log("Hello World!")
 <br />

 <p>Hi there 👋.
 My name is Arda Berrun.
-I'm a student and a passionate developer at the same time, 🚀🚀 from Turkey.</p>
+I'm a student and a passionate developer 🚀🚀 from Turkey.</p>

  <hr/>